NI power-sharing: Election looms as devolved government deadline passes

 Northern Ireland is on course for an assembly election after politicians missed the deadline set by Westminster for restoring devolved government.

-Secretary of State Chris Heaton-Harris now must call an election within 12 weeks.
+Secretary of State Chris Heaton-Harris now must call an election to be held within 12 weeks.

 He has pledged to do this on Friday, rather than try to delay it or avoid it with fresh legislation at Westminster.